desimetallica/smartphone-commander/README.md

 python smartphone-cli.py -h
 ```

-If no device ID is specified, the tool will automatically use the first connected device.
+If no device ID is specified, the tool will prompt for selection if multiple devices are connected, or use the only device if just one is present.

+If no devices are connected, the tool will print "No devices connected." and show the help message.

 ## 📡 Mobile Network Operator (MNO) Data Tools